 A major argument behind the idea of sovereign money is that money creation comes largely from the granting of credit by commercial banks.
-However, this close relationship is not verified at the macroeconomic level.
+As a consequence, sovereign money could better control credit.
+However, the close relationship between money and credit is not verified at the macroeconomic level.